-2. With Lumpkin’s Jail at your back, walk directly across the parking lot and under the railroad tracks.
-You’ll exit onto Grace Street at Ambler Street.
-Continue on Grace.
+2. With the Lumpkin’s Jail historical markers behind you, walk through the VCU parking lot to Grace Street.
 Between 18th and 19th Streets, the Adam Craig House will be on your left (1812 E. Grace St.).
 This is the house where I imagined the character, Maggie, to have lived.

 3. Continue east on Grace Street to 20th Street and turn right.
 Walk until 20th Street ends at the flood wall on Cary Street, and you’ll see the Libby Prison historical marker.
 The prison used to stretch a full block east from the corner of S. 20th Street and E. Cary Street.

-5. The corner of 28th Street and E. Franklin Street is the location where I imagined the Perkinsons to have lived.
-An engineer’s map of Richmond in 1865 shows an alley behind this house; the view from the front is of Libby Hill Park.
+6. Walk to the corner of 28th Street and E. Franklin Street.
+This is the location where I imagined the Perkinsons to have lived.
+An engineer’s map of Richmond in 1865 indicates that there was an alley behind the house on this corner; the view from the front is of Libby Hill Park.

-6. To walk to St. John’s Church, take 28th Street for 2 blocks to E. Broad Street.
+7. To walk to St. John’s Church, take 28th Street for 2 blocks to E. Broad Street.
 Turn left, walk 3 blocks, and you’ll find the church stretching the entire block from 25th Street to 24th Street.
 For a tour of the grounds, please go to www.HistoricStJohnsChurch.org and schedule your visit in advance.

 That’s it for the walking tour!
 I hope that this tour helps you picture Shad and Rachel and all of the characters depicted in Brotherhood.

-If you have time to stay in Richmond for a couple more hours, you might want to visit the American Civil War Museum at Historic Tredegar.
-Here is one more audio clip of me reading from Brotherhood.
-To get to Tredegar from Church Hill, drive west on Broad Street to Fifth Street, turn left, and stay on Fifth until it ends at Tredegar Street.
-The canal will be in front of you.
+If you have time to stay longer in Richmond, you might want to visit the American Civil War Museum at Historic Tredegar.
+Below is an audio clip of me reading a bit about Tredegar.
+To get there from Church Hill, drive back down Broad Street to 5th Street, turn left, and stay on 5th until it ends at Tredegar Street.
+You’ll see the canal in front of you.
 Turn right and you’ll soon come to Tredegar on your right (the parking lot has plenty of room for buses).
 Visit www.ACWM.org for information about tours and rates.